Please note that Tapas no longer supports Internet Explorer.

 Mav collapsed back into the sofa.

-I sank onto the cushion, sighing, the fabric still faintly warm where Callum had been, though the cold rushed in fast.
+I sank onto the cushion next to her, sighing, the fabric still faintly warm where Callum had been, though the cold rushed in fast.
 And hell, his scent still clung to the air; warm, spiced, a little rough around the edges, with just a hint of something sweet beneath it.
 My chest felt both full and hollow at once, swollen with something I couldn't name but couldn't chase away.

-It was dangerous, like a flame cupped too close to bare skin.
+It was a dangerous thought, like a flame cupped too close to bare skin.
 It was like the sky went still before the rain.

 It wasn't the beginning.